MinBZK/max-regel-book/src/rules.md

 When you have multiple data structures, the knowledge of how these data structures are glued together with each other ends up being in functions, hence, writing functions gets harder because you will have to repeat that knowledge again and again.

 Whereas if you have just one data structure, this knowledge lies inside that data structure itself, hence, freeing functions of this knowledge.

+### Breaking down rules

+We can create a rule that does many things at the same time.
+For example a function with the parameters `color = yellow`, `shape != round`, determines the total price for each banana in a (fact)set of available fruits.

+But we may already have trouble with one of our design goals: *traceability*.
+If a fruit is not yellow or round enough for a banana, it is harder to automatically track which of those demands was not met.
+The same holds for the total price of those fruits: does it make sense for the number of items that met the criteria?

+This is why we promote breaking down rules in reusable, simpler rules.
+Those can we individually checked for correctness and allows for running an audit log on those components.

 ## Pure operations